chrisvfritz/language_filter/README.md

 # LanguageFilter

-LanguageFilter is a Ruby gem to detect and optionally filter various categories of language.
+LanguageFilter is a Ruby gem to detect and optionally filter multiple categories of language.
 It was adapted from Thiago Jackiw's Obscenity gem to create a simple, intuitive way to detect and optionally filter multiple categories of language, originally for FractalWriting.org's diverse community.

 With multiple language categories and